-This policy was developed after consultation with the judge of the juvenile court of Crawford County with the parents, guardians, or other persons having care of the students attending school in the district, and with appropriate State and local agencies.
+This policy was developed after consultation with the judge of the juvenile court of Crawford County/Counties, with the parents, guardians, or other persons having care of the students attending school in the District, and with appropriate State and local agencies.

-Tracking Remote Attendance for the 2020-2021 School Year
+[x] Tracking Remote Attendance for the 2020-2021 School Year

-Consistent with the Remote Learning Plan submitted to the Ohio Department of Education, the District will provide a variety of instruction models, including both teacher-led remote learning and self-directed remote learning.
+Consistent with the District's remote learning plan (e.g., Blended Learning, On-Line Learning, etc.) Remote Learning Plan submitted to the Ohio Department of Education, the District will provide a variety of instruction models, including both teacher-led remote learning and self-directed remote learning.

 Student attendance in teacher-led remote learning (synchronous web-based instruction) shall be tracked in the same manner as hourly, in-person instruction.
-Teachers shall determine hourly attendance by evidence of student login and logoff data. () Teachers are encouraged to verify meaningful attendance in a method selected by the teacher, such as an ungraded quiz at the close of a lesson, a survey or poll questions (unrelated to the lesson and unpredictable) at the end of the lesson, or asking students questions at random throughout a session.
+Teachers shall determine hourly attendance by evidence of student login and logoff data. ( ) Teachers are encouraged to verify meaningful attendance in a method selected by the teacher, such as an ungraded quiz at the close of a lesson, a survey or poll questions (unrelated to the lesson and unpredictable) at the end of the lesson, or asking students questions at random throughout a session.

-In addition to the reasons listed at the beginning of this policy, absences from teacher-led remote learning (synchronous web-based instruction) may be considered excused under the following circumstances, with ( ) written [END OF OPTION] notice from a parent/guardian:
+In addition to the reasons listed at the beginning of this policy, absences from teacher-led remote learning (synchronous web-based instruction) may be considered excused under the following circumstances, with () written [END OF OPTION] notice from a parent/guardian:

-- 1. (x) temporary internet outage for individual students or households; - 2. (x ) unexpected technical difficulties for individual students or households, such as password resets or software upgrades occurring during a teacher-led remote learning lesson; - 3. (x) computer/device malfunction; - 4. (x) malfunction of a District-owned device for which the District is providing technical assistance, repair, or replacement.
+- A. $(\underline{x})$ temporary internet outage for individual students or households; - B. $(\underline{x})$ unexpected technical difficulties for individual students or households, such as password resets or software upgrades occurring during a teacher-led remote learning lesson; - C. ( $\mathbf{x}$ ) computer/device malfunction; - D. ( $\underline{x}$ ) malfunction of a District-owned device for which the District is providing technical assistance, repair, or replacement.